HoshinoTented/mirai-rs/README.md

 The newest version is: [![crates](https://img.shields.io/crates/v/mirai_rs)](https://crates.io/crates/mirai_rs).

-mirai_rs is still unstable, so I recommend you use the newest version that avoid some bugs ~~(and get more new bugs)~~.
+mirai_rs is still unstable, so we recommend you use the newest version that avoid some bugs ~~(and get more new bugs)~~.

 ## More information